-Remark 2: Although we associate the Good investment with setting up business firms, and the Bad investment with the commodity trading, this is solely for the sake of concreteness.
+Remark 2: Although we associate the Good with setting up business firms conducted by entrepreneurs, and the Bad with the commodity trading conducted by traders, this is solely for the sake of concreteness, and the designations should not be taken literally.
 The key difference here is in their input requirements, which implies different general equilibrium price effects.
-One should not, however, interpret the labor intensity of the production as the key distinction between the Good and the Bad.
-In the present setting, the young agents are only endowed with labor.
-Hence, they obtain their wealth only through working in the first period, and as the workers, they are homogenous.
-Alternatively, one could assume that different young agents are endowed with different inputs, which are imperfect substitutes and enter symmetrically in the production as in the Dixit-Stiglitz monopolistic competition model; each young agent, as a sole supplier of its input, sells it to the firms set up by the old entrepreneurs.
+Nor should one interpret the "labor" intensity of the production as the key distinction between the Good and the Bad.
+In the present setting, the young agents are equally endowed with the single input.
+For example, one could alternatively assume that different young agents are endowed with different types of inputs, which are imperfect substitutes and enter symmetrically in the production as in the Dixit-Stiglitz monopolistic competition model; each young agent, as a sole supplier of its input, sells it to the firms set up by the old entrepreneurs.
 Then, the Good improves the net worth of the young through an increase in the monopoly profit.
 Aside from adding more notations and paragraphs, this alternative specification would not affect the dynamical analysis.
 More generally, one could assume that there are many sectors with different input requirements; the young agents differ in their endowments or assets, which they can use to finance their investments; they may also differ in quality as entrepreneurs or as traders.
-In such a general setting, labor intensity may not be one of the most important determinants of aggregate demand spillovers that improve borrower net worth.
+In such a general setting, the key feature of the projects that determine aggregate demand spillovers that improve borrower net worth would not be the "labor" intensity.

-Remark 3: It is possible to give yet another interpretation to the Bad investment.
-Both the Good and the Bad investments set up firms in the business sector, but the latter merely generates the "private" consumption of Rm to the agents, without producing any output.
-As long as such project does not generate any demand for labor, the formal analysis would not need to change.
-However, it does change an empirical implication, because a shift from the Good to the Bad leads to a decline in the measured TFP in the business sector according to this interpretation.
-It is for this reason that some readers may prefer this interpretation.
-Nevertheless, it should be emphasized that one of the key conceptual distinctions between the Good and the Bad is not the measured "productivity," but the extent to which they improve the net worth of the other agents.
-(One could imagine that some firms that are set up merely to satisfy the ego of the founders might require more inputs, say larger offices and corporate jets, so that they would help to improve the net worth of the suppliers of those inputs.)
+Remark 3: It is possible to give yet another interpretation to the Bad projects.
+Both the Good and the Bad set up firms in the business sector, but the latter merely generates "private" consumption of Rm to the agents, without producing any (transferable) output.
+As long as such project does not generate any demand for the endowment held by others, the formal analysis would not need to change.
+However, it does change empirical implications, because a shift from the Good to the Bad leads to a decline in the measured TFP in the business sector according to this interpretation.
+For this reason, some readers may prefer this interpretation.
+Nevertheless,